AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch applications/Cluster management/Use Terraform to manage Alibaba Cloud Elasticsearch clusters.md

 ## Delete a cluster

-**Warning:** After a cluster is deleted, it cannot be recovered, and all data in the cluster is deleted.
+**Warning:** After a cluster is deleted, it cannot be recovered, and all the data stored on the cluster is deleted.

 Go to the test directory, run the `terraform destroy` command, and then enter yes to delete the cluster.